Fractional Diffusion-Telegraph Equations and their Associated Stochastic Solutions: Introduction

 \section{Introduction}

 In the last few decades considerable effort has been devoted to the study of fractional partial differential equations (fPDEs) that is of PDEs in which usual differential operators are substituted by fractional differential operators (for example two rather recent references are \citet{kochubei} and \citet{leonenko}).
-The simplest equation of this class is the so-called fractional diffusion equation, also known as diffusion-wave equation \citep[see amongst others][]{wyss,schneider,mainardi,mainardi2,metzler,meerschaert,ors1}.
-Another well-known and well-studied fPDE is the fractional telegraph equation \citep{ors2,camargo,saxena,povstenko,yakubovich,DTO2012}.
+The simplest equation of this class is the so-called fractional diffusion equation, also known as diffusion-wave equation \citep[see amongst others][]{schneider,mainardi,meerschaert,ors1}.
+Another well-known and well-studied fPDE is the fractional telegraph equation \citep{ors2,camargo,povstenko,yakubovich,DTO2012}.
 In the more recent years, moreover, an increasing number of papers presented results connecting the study of fractional PDEs to that of some time-changed stochastic processes.
 The aim of this paper is to clarify this connection for a very general class of fPDEs which includes as specific cases both parabolic and hyperbolic fPDEs as well as more general integral and differential equations.
-In order to be more specific and for the sake of comprehension, we will start by recalling here the fractional diffusion equation in dimension one in its simplest form.
-Let us consider thus the Cauchy problem
+In order to be more specific and for the sake of comprehension, we will start by recalling here the definitions of the classical fractional operators of Riemann--Liouville type and the Dzhrbashyan--Caputo derivative (see for the latter \citet{liouville,nersesyan,caputo} --- see \citet{kilbas} for a reference book).